Churchill Brothers FC: 2020–present

 In September 2020, Churchill appointed Fernando Santiago Varela as head coach.
 Under his guidance, Churchill emerged as the runners-up of the 2020–21 I-League with 29 points.
 Although Churchill managed a win against RoundGlass Punjab in their last match, Gokulam Kerala FC were crowned champions courtesy of a better head-to-head record.

 Ahead of the 2021–22 I-League, Churchill roped in their first ever Guinean player Sekou Sylla, and Romanian Petre Gigiu returned to the club as head coach.
 They finished the season in fourth place.
 The club later in November, reached final of Baji Rout Cup in Odisha, finished as runners-up after defeat to Rajasthan United.

-Crest and colours
+They later took part in 2023 Indian Super Cup in Kerala in April, and 2024 Bhausaheb Bandodkar Memorial Trophy along with foreign teams like Brisbane Roar and Defensa y Justicia participated.
+In November, the club appointed Cypriot manager Dimitris Dimitriou as head coach.

+In the 2024–25 I-League season, Churchill Brothers provisionally finished top of the table.
+On 13 April, the club withdraw from Super Cup amid I-League title controversy, in protest against the AIFF's unfair and opaque seeding process, citing "denied our rightful place and trophy, against the rules, spirit, and integrity of football."
+On 19 April, Churchill Brothers was declared champions of the I-League 2024–25 after the official verdict given by Appeals Committee of the All India Football Federation, which ensured their promotion to the Indian Super League.
+The AIFF's decision was overturned by the CAS ruling on 18 July 2025 which crowned Inter Kashi the champions of the season's I-League.

+Crest, colours & kits

 Crest

-In 2011, a new red and black crest was introduced.
-The crest of Churchill Brothers was originally green and yellow.
-The first crest had a football on green grass with yellow rays representing the sun rays.
+In 2011, a new red and black coloured crest was introduced.
+The crest of Churchill Brothers was originally in green and yellow, that had a football on green grass with yellow rays representing the sun's rays, with initials of the club name.